Shopping Cart

 -- Jeff L., Mill Valley,Yelp review 3-11-22

-Part 2 - hours - signs - creek music - body freedom
+Part 2 -- hours - signs - creek music - body freedom or lack thereof

-Part 3 (click) - online review headlines - more recent reviews - grounds restaurant - select classic reviews
+Part 3 (click) - More Rants & Raves - online review headlines - most recent reviews - select classic reviews

-Part 4 (click) - dire grumblings on management - big-picture overview - calling new stewardship
+Part 4 (click) - Yet More Rants & Raves - grounds restaurant - dire grumblings on management - big-picture overview - urgent call for a new stewardship

-Bouncing off select reviewer thumbs-up and -down excerpts are in-depth takes -- some speculative, others well-informed -- rambling asides on such things as soak limits, restaurant, open hours, clothing-optional, and sometimes off-kilter management and 'ownership.'
+Bouncing off select reviewer thumbs-up and -down excerpts are in-depth takes -- some speculative, others well informed -- rambling asides on such things as soak limits, grounds restaurant, open hours, clothing-optional and current, abysmally inappropriate 'ownership.'

 It attempts, finally, to demystify the place some by offering a Big Picture metaphysical overview.